JohnSnowLabs/spark-nlp/docs/en/annotators.md

 **Functions:**

 - setEntities(path, format, options): Provides a file with phrases to match.
 Default: Looks up path in configuration.
+- path: a path to a file that contains the entities in the specified format.
 - readAs: the format of the file, can be one of {ReadAs.LINE_BY_LINE, ReadAs.SPARK_DATASET}.
 Defaults to LINE_BY_LINE.
 - options: a map of additional parameters.
 Defaults to {"format": "text"}.